pranjalyadav02/My-Portfolio/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+- Launch a new Codespace from the repository "Code" menu.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files directly within the Codespace and commit and push your changes when you're done.

 ## What technologies are used for this project?